-This course gives the student an introduction to the use of presentation software on microcomputers.
-This course covers the process of planning a presentation, presentation design principles, and the use of software to create effective visuals to support business presentations.
+This course gives an introduction to the production of camera-ready masters for photocopiers or offset presses using microcomputer equipment and desktop publishing software.
 Prerequisite: CGS 1060 or consent of department.
 2 semester hours credit.

 NAME(S) OF INSTRUCTORS:

 As Assigned